Taoti/REPEAT/docs/notes/2-17/README.md

 	* Organize SCSS into asset categories (see above)
 * Jeff
 	* Modify Mimic to account for import plan, (per Nick) possibly adjust gulp config, etc.
-	* Drupal integration - decide whether component would be better as a paragraph or a node, adjust variables accordingly
+	* Decide whether component would be better as a Drupal paragraph, node, etc.
+  * Adjust variables accordingly
 * Nick (as he spelled out last week)
 	* Create basic importer for the above
 	* Create example site